-If the washing machine is going through the wash program properly but the fabric softener just isn’t being taken out then these are the possible causes –
+If the washing machine is going through the wash program properly and doing the final spin at the end but the fabric softener just isn’t being taken out then these are the possible causes –

 - The main PCB has not sent power to the solenoid (water valve) that flushes the softener away (unlikely)